 IA STUDIO Research Programme

-IA STUDIO investigates historical artefacts that preserve physical evidence of manufacturing processes, mechanical anomalies, and material transformation.
-The research programme integrates independent laboratory measurement, digital documentation, and structured analytical reasoning to reconstruct historical manufacturing events preserved in cultural-heritage objects.
+IA STUDIO investigates cultural-heritage objects that preserve physical evidence of manufacturing processes, mechanical anomalies, and material transformation.

-Current work focuses on three intersecting research themes.
+Current work is organised around three linked research themes.

 1. Industrial Manufacturing Anomalies

-Study of rare artefacts that record failures or irregularities within historic production systems.
+Study of artefacts that preserve evidence of failures or irregularities within historic production systems.

 • mint-stage striking anomalies in mechanised coinage